Love-CS-TECH/ShellScript/README.md

     break: Exits a loop prematurely when a certain condition is met.

-for exicution after write the code press:ctrl+x press:y cheak the file name if don't want to change
+For exicution after write the code press:ctrl+x press:y cheak the file name if don't want to change